-PHYS 101 College Physics I
+PHYS 101, 102 College Physics

 An examination of the field of physics focusing on central concepts and problem solving.
-Topics include motion, energy and waves.
+Topics include mechanics, energy and waves (PHYS 101) and thermodynamics, electricity, magnetism and optics (PHYS 102).
 Three lecture and three laboratory hours each week.
-Prerequisite: concurrent enrollment in MATH 181.
+Prerequisite: concurrent enrollment in MATH 181 for PHYS 101 and PHYS 101 for PHYS 102.